waraich1794802/lass-residual-quantized/lass_audio/README.md

 ## Installation
 Before running the original code it was necessary to install an MPI implementation.
 Refer to the old repo for detailed instruction.

-This version is design to run on single device, be it a cpu or a cuda compatible gpu.
+This version is instead designed to run on single device, be it a cpu or a cuda compatible gpu.

 Installing the necessary dependencies can be done through conda, by executing the following commands:
 ```bash